greenelab/deep-review/all-sections.md

 windows where the sequence within each sliding window was substituted with a random sequence.
 Kelley et al. [@2CbHXoFn] inserted known protein-binding motifs into the centers of sequences and assessed the change in predicted accessibility.
 Ribeiro et al. [@QwXSJhr0] introduced LIME, which constructs a linear model to locally approximate the output of the network on perturbed versions of the input and assigns importance scores accordingly.
-For analyzing images, Zeiler and Fergus [@voh0OiT2] applied constant-value masks to different input patches and studied the changes in the activations of later layers.
-As an alternative to using masks, which can look artificial compared to typical values for an input patch, Zintgraf et al.
-[@Kk20paR7] proposed a novel strategy based on marginalizing over plausible values of an input patch to more accurately estimate its contribution.
+For analyzing images, Zeiler and Fergus [@voh0OiT2] applied constant-value masks to different input patches.
+More recently, marginalizing over the plausible values of an input has been suggested as a way to more accurately estimate contributions [@Kk20paR7].

 A common drawback to perturbation-based approaches is computational efficiency: each perturbed version of an input requires a separate forward propagation